 We believe that there are a number of accounting policies that are critical to understanding our historical and future performance, as these policies affect the reported amounts of revenue and the more significant areas involving management's judgments and estimates.
-These significant accounting policies relate to revenue recognition, the allowance for doubtful accounts, recoverability of intangible assets, and liabilities to former stockholders.
+These significant accounting policies relate to revenue recognition, the allowance for doubtful accounts, and liabilities to former stockholders.
 These policies, and our procedures related to these policies, are described in detail below.